‘The Two Trees’ poem and song

 Esoterically speaking, would you choose the way of the spiritual awakening through looking within (which is the starting point of the path to salvation)?
 Or the way of pleasures, which ultimately brings destruction.
 As someone once said, “Your soul is immortal.
 Don’t do things which will make it go backwards.”

 Here’s the video of the song Cé Hé Mise Le Ulaingt (The Two Trees) by Lorena Mckennit.
-The title of the singed version means “Who am I to bear it.”
+The title of the sang version means “Who am I to bear it.”

 And here is the poem/lyrics: